 - 6.16 Table 3 sets out the key sources of housing supply and their contribution towards the plan requirements.
-The contribution from housing allocations is significant (3,685 homes).
-Much of the outstanding requirement is already allocated as residential or benefits from a current planning permission for residential use and comprises: - remaining Strategic Housing Allocation Assessment sites and other (new) sites below the size threshold; - defined locations in Hemel Hempstead including housing opportunities to be identified in the East Hemel Hempstead Area Action Plan; - potential rural housing (exception) sites (Policy CS20: Rural Sites for Affordable Homes); - Gypsy and Traveller pitches to be delivered through the Local Allocations (see Policies LA1, LA3 and LA5); and - windfall site opportunities i.e. small unidentified new build and conversion housing sites.
+The contribution from housing allocations is significant.
+Much of the outstanding requirement is already allocated as residential or benefits from a current planning permission for residential use and comprises: - remaining Strategic Housing Land Availability Assessment (SHLAA) sites and other (new) sites below the size threshold; - defined locations in Hemel Hempstead including housing opportunities to be identified in the East Hemel Hempstead Area Action Plan area; - Gypsy and Traveller pitches to be delivered through the Local Allocations (see Policies LA1 and LA3); and - windfall site opportunities i.e. small unidentified new build and conversion housing sites.